rspack-contrib/rsbuild-plugin-check-syntax/README.md

 - **Type:** `RegExp | RegExp[]`
 - **Default:** `undefined`

-`exclude` is used to exclude a portion of source files during detection.
+Excludes a portion of source files during detection.
 You can pass in one or more regular expressions to match the paths of source files.
 Files that match the regular expression will be ignored and will not trigger syntax checking.

 - **Example:**